Lower bound for the T count via unitary stabilizer nullity: Introduction

 \section{Introduction}

 A quantum circuit comprised of only Clifford gates confers no computational advantage since it can be efficiently simulated on a classical computer~\cite{gottesman1998heisenberg,aaronson2004improved}.
-However, the addition of T gates into Clifford circuits~\cite{dawson2006solovay,nielsen2002quantum} can achieve universal quantum computation.
+However, the addition of $T$ gates into Clifford circuits~\cite{dawson2006solovay,nielsen2002quantum} can achieve universal quantum computation.
+The minimum number of $T$ gates used, or the \textit{$T$ count}, plays a role in quantum computation. \diff{The study of $T$ count has applications in quantum simulation, quantum error correction, and quantum circuit synthesis.
+Specifically, in} the theoretical study of classically simulating quantum computation, $T$ count serves as a quantifier of difficulty for such simulation in many algorithms~\cite{bravyi2016improved,bravyi2016trading,bravyi2019simulation}.
+It is shown that quantum circuits composed of Clifford gates and $t$ $T$ gates can be simulated on a classical computer in time, which is exponential in $t$~\cite{bravyi2016improved,bravyi2019simulation, seddon2021quantifying, kocia2020improved}. \diff{Better estimation of the $T$-count gives better analysis of the performance for those algorithms.} On the other hand, in the framework of fault-tolerant quantum computation~\cite{zhou2000methodology,Bravyi_2005}, $T$ count dominates the cost of computation.
+This is because in many promising fault-tolerant architectures, the Clifford gates can be implemented transversally~\cite{gottesman1997stabilizer} and the required $T$ gate for universality can be performed via state injection~\cite{gottesman1999demonstrating,zhou2000methodology}.
+The key of this resolution is to perform magic state distillation~\cite{Bravyi_2005,bravyi2012magic}, which is a resource-intensive subroutine with a costly overhead~\cite{bravyi2012magic,Campbell2017e} (see Refs.\cite{Hastings2018,Chamberland2018,Wang2018,OGorman2017,Krishna2018a,Fang2019,Regula2019,wang2019quantifying} for recent progress).

-The minimum number of T gates used, or the \textit{T-count}, plays an important role in quantum computation.
-In the theoretical study of classically simulating quantum computation, T-count serves as a quantifier of difficulty for such simulation in many algorithms~\cite{bravyi2016improved,bravyi2016trading,bravyi2019simulation}.
-It is shown that quantum circuits composed of Clifford gates and $t$ T gates can be simulated on a classical computer in time which is exponential in $t$~\cite{bravyi2016improved}.
-On the other hand, in the framework of fault-tolerant quantum computation~\cite{zhou2000methodology,Bravyi_2005}, T-count dominates the cost of computation.
-This is because in many promising fault-tolerant architectures, the Clifford gates can be implemented transversely~\cite{gottesman1997stabilizer} and the required T gate for universality can be performed via state injection~\cite{gottesman1999demonstrating,zhou2000methodology}.
-The key of this resolution is to perform magic-state distillation~\cite{Bravyi_2005,bravyi2012magic}, which is a resource-intensive subroutine with a costly overhead~\cite{bravyi2012magic,Campbell2017e} (see \cite{Hastings2018,Chamberland2018,Wang2018,OGorman2017,Krishna2018a,Fang2019,Regula2019,wang2019quantifying} for recent progress).
-To better realize quantum computation, there are many algorithms aim to reduce the number of T gates in the implementation of a given unitary operator ~\cite{selinger2015efficient,ross2014optimal,heyfron2018efficient,gosset2014algorithm}, providing a better upper bound for its T-count.
+Quantum resource theories \cite{Chitambar2018} offer a powerful framework for studying quantum resources for information processing. \diff{The resource theory of $T$ count has found applications in magic state distillation and non-Clifford gate synthesis~\cite{beverland2020lower}.} To better realize quantum computation, there are many \diff{circuit synthesis} algorithms \diff{that} aim to reduce the number of $T$ gates in the implementation of a given unitary operator ~\cite{selinger2015efficient,ross2016optimal,heyfron2018efficient,gosset2014algorithm,Mosca2020}, providing a better upper bound for its $T$ count.